hanjustin/Backend-Concepts-Study-Notes/README.md

 * GraphQL schema file `*.graphqls` contains all information about what a client can potentially do with a GraphQL API.
 * A single endpoint can be used to receive requests with GraphQL queries.
 * As clients can request exact data wanted, could be used to avoid REST API's over-fetching & under-fetching problems.

 ---

-# Design Patterns

-## Backends for Frontends

-### Problem context
-* Desktop & mobile clients can have different data requirements.
-One backend service being used for both desktop & mobile can become a bottleneck in the development process.

-### Solution
-* Create one backend per user interface.
-Fine-tune the behavior and performance of each backend to best match the needs of different clients.

-### Benefits
-* **Less Complexity -** The overall system could become less complex than a generic backend trying to satisfy all different types of clients.
-* **Feature Selection Flexibility -** Each interface team has increased flexibility to prioritize features and autonomy to control their own backend.
-* **Reliability Increase -** Malfunction of desktop backend service might not affect the availability of mobile backend service.
-* **Performance optimization -** Custom optimization for a specific client's constraints and functionality.

-### Issues and Considerations
-* **Over-engineering -** Just a single backend will suffice if different clients mostly make the same requests.
-Building the new backends can create more technical debt.
-* **Code Duplication -** Code duplication across services is highly likely without a proper planning.
-The new frontend-focused backend services should only contain client specific logics, and general business logics should be managed elsewhere.

-## Gateway Routing
-### Problem context
-*

-### Solution
-*

-### Benefits
-*

-### Issues and Considerations
-*

-## Gatekeeper pattern
-### Problem context
-*

-### Solution
-*

-### Benefits
-*

-### Issues and Considerations
-*

-## Anti-corruption Layer pattern
-### Problem context
-*

-### Solution
-*

-### Benefits
-*

-### Issues and Considerations
-*

-## Sequential Convoy pattern
-### Problem context
-*

-### Solution
-*

-### Benefits
-*

-### Issues and Considerations
-*

-## Strangler Fig pattern
-### Problem context
-* Migrating a monolithic application to microservices application in a single operation introduces transformation risk and business disruption.
-It is extremely hard or even impossible to add new features while the app is being refactored.

-### Solution
-* Incrementally migrate a monolithic application to a microservices architecture.

-### Benefits
-* **Minimal End Users Impact -** The features in the monolith are replaced by microservices gradually, and users are able to use the newly migrated features progressively.
-The monolithic application can be decommissioned safely when all features are moved out to the new system.

-### Issues and Considerations
-* **Request Interception -** The request needs to be interceptable.
-A proxy layer intercepts the requests that go to the monolithic application and routes them to either the legacy system or the new system.
-* **Single Point of Failure -** The above proxy layer can become a single point of failure or a performance bottleneck.
-* **Data synchronization -** Data consistency & redundancy issues can happen from the monolithic system having a data store and the new microservice having it's own data store as well.
-Sharing or updating data will likely require a synchronizing agent between the two stores for eventual consistency.
-* **Complete refactoring -** For small applications, it might be more efficient to rewrite the whole application in microservices architecture instead of incrementally migrating it.

----